-i searched for a few windows programs which would work, but then i realized that at 30MB/s it's going to take days and days to read, transfer and compare 5-6 terabytes (2x3tb hdd).
+I searched for a few Windows programs which would work, but then I realized that at 30MB/s it's going to take days and days to read, transfer and compare 5-6 terabytes (2x3 TB HDD).

-i wonder if there's a way to find duplicate files directly on the server, a script maybe, rather than use a Windows/Linux based program which would force each file to be read from the server as it scans for dupes.
+I wonder if there's a way to find duplicate files directly on the server, a script maybe, rather than use a Windows/Linux based program which would force each file to be read from the server as it scans for dupes.

-i've thought about listing all the files and then sorting by size.
+I've thought about listing all the files and then sorting by size.
 But that isn't an easy solution.
-Plus i don't know much about linux command line to do all that.
+Plus I don't know much about Linux command line to do all that.

-A quick way would be to make a list of all files on the nas shares, sort by size as they are added to the list, and if a size already exists for whatever reason, then copy the 2 file names to a 2nd list that contains only duplicates by size, and use that list to display to the user.
-Then the user can have the program do a byte comparison locally on the server of the files with same size to confirm they are dupes. i read up on the Linux
+A quick way would be to make a list of all files on the NAS shares, sort by size as they are added to the list, and if a size already exists for whatever reason, then copy the 2 file names to a 2nd list that contains only duplicates by size, and use that list to display to the user.
+Then the user can have the program do a byte comparison locally on the server of the files with same size to confirm they are dupes.
+I read up on the Linux

 cmp /share/HDA_DATA/hdd1/123.mp4 /share/HDB_DATA/hdd2/123.mp4

-if there is such a way it would be very helpful for disk space management, it would really take the sting out of scanning so many terabytes.
+If there is such a way it would be very helpful for disk space management, it would really take the sting out of scanning so many terabytes.